 1. The phrase the benefit of the doubt means to believe someone even though you may feel skeptical about what they are saying.

-Example: After shopping I returned to my car and saw a long scratch along the passenger side door!
-Standing nearby was a man on his phone, so I asked him if he knew what happened.
-He shrugged and told me he didn’t do it, so I gave him the benefit of the doubt because I had no evidence saying otherwise.
+Example: I returned to my car after shopping and I saw a long scratch on the passenger side door!
+I asked the only person nearby about it, but he shrugged and told me he didn’t do it, so I gave him the benefit of the doubt because I had no evidence saying otherwise.

 2. To believe that a person is innocent and that the charges against them are false or inaccurate.